Nextmv CLI is a command line interface that you can use to interact with Nextmv.

 flag.
 You can read more about solver flags here. - When running a Nextmv application, if no input path is given, you may provide input via stdin.

-command allows you to compile and run custom code consuming the Nextmv SDK.
+subcommand allows you to compile and run custom code consuming the Nextmv SDK.

-These are the available flags for the run local
+These are the available flags for the run

 Flag | Description |